Are you ready to explore London’s haunted spots? Don’t chicken out.

 Just around the corner from the glitzy environs of London Bridge and The Shard, the remnants of the medieval Cross Bones Burial Ground tells the story of the area’s less salubrious history.

 Back in the day, this was one of the poorest parts of London, a lawless part of town that was home to the Winchester Geese – the prostitutes licenced by the Bishop of Winchester.

 Barred from being buried in consecrated ground, the prostitutes, along with the area’s poor and disenfranchised, were dug into the mass burial ground now known as Cross Bones.

 On 23rd November 1996, the writer John Constable experienced a visitation from one of the Winchester Geese buried at Cross Bones revealing a number of truths and visions to Constable.

-The writer turned the experience into his play The Southwark Mysteries, parts of which are re-enacted at the monthly vigils held at the burial ground each month.
+The writer turned the experience into his play The Southwark Mysteries, parts of which are re-enacted at the vigils held at the burial ground each month.

 A stately home in leafy Richmond may seem an unlikely haunted London spot – but that’s exactly what you find in Ham House.

 Inexplicable events and strange occurrences have plagued the history of the house – apparently caused by the spirit of Elizabeth Murray, Duchess of Lauderdale.